wooosh/themewiki/guide/fonts.md

 - TODO: how to solve boxes
 - TODO: generate font specimens
 - TODO: fill out all sections
-- TODO: make font index separate, and have previews for fonts that are licensed appropriately
+- TODO: make font index separate, and have previews for fonts that are licensed appropriately, have tags (has emoji/icons/CJK, is bitmap/has sizes)
 ## how to install fonts

 ## making your own fonts